Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

-Generally used to describe people rather than things, the adjective salado (salted) describes a person who is interesting, funny or generally enjoyable to be around.
+Generally used to describe people rather than things, the adjective salado/a (salted) describes a person who is interesting, funny or generally enjoyable to be around.

-If a Spanish speaking friend makes a particularly funny joke, you might follow up your laughter with “Qué salado eres” (You’re so funny/cool).
+If a Spanish-speaking friend makes a particularly funny joke, you might follow up your laughter with this phrase:

-The word majo (or maja) describes a nice, friendly or interesting person.
-“Es muy majo” is a generic compliment: “He/she is a great person.”
+The word majo/a describes a nice, friendly or interesting person.

-Be careful, though—majo can also be interpreted as “physically attractive” in certain contexts.
+Be careful, though—maja can also be interpreted as “physically attractive” in certain contexts.

 How to Express Indifference in Spanish

-The verb importar means “to matter” or “to be important,” and therefore no importa means “it doesn’t matter.”
+The verb importar means “to matter” or “to be important.”

-The verb importar functions gramatically like the verb gustar, meaning that if you are talking about multiple things that do not matter, you must say no importan.
+The verb importar functions grammatically like the verb gustar, meaning that if you’re talking about multiple things that do not matter, you should say: